voc/cm/bundlewrap/README.md

 name = "ZYXcon"
 slogan = ""
 ```

+Please add the rooms used in your event to the `subgroups` list of the
+file.

 It is important that you never commit `yourevent.toml` to the main branch
 of this repository.